Aidyn Rakhimbaev: Business career

 Rakhimbaev began his career as a laborer in a construction team.
 Entering the Tselinograd Civil Engineering Institute in the last year, together with fellow students, he founded the first business - the AzTek trading company (predecessor of BI Group).
 Since 1998, a construction division was opened in AzTek, then in 2001 the company completely refocused on housing construction and was named BI Group.
 In 2014, the holding was included in the list of Top 250 Global Contractors.
 Since the foundation of the company, Aidyn Rakhimbaev has been its leader.
 Since 2015, BI Group began working on construction projects in the oilfield services industry.
 Participated in the implementation of the TengizService future expansion project at Tengiz.
 The amount of contracts with Tengizchevroil is $360 million.
 BI Group is implementing a project with the international hotel chain Hilton to create and develop a chain of hotels under the Hampton by Hilton brand in Central Asia.
 Today the company is engaged in construction in Kazakhstan, Russia, Georgia, Kyrgyzstan and Uzbekistan.
 At the end of 2022, BI Group entered the list of 50 largest private companies of Forbes Kazakhstan magazine (5th place) with a turnover of 571 billion tenge.

 Hobbies

-Aidyn Rakhimbaev is a lover of active and extreme recreation.
-He enjoys motorsport and triathlon.
+Aidyn Rakhimbaev has participated in different forms of motorsport and triathlon tournaments, such as the Ironman Triathlon in Barcelona.

 He was the only Kazakhstani who entered the top 10 best riders at the end of the Dakar-2015 race (9th place in the overall SUV standings).
 He entered the top five of the strongest riders of the Silk Way Rally in 2016 (Moscow - Beijing) during the Dakar Series.

 He was the first Kazakhstani who raised the flag of the country at the Ironman World Championship Kailua-Kona 2017, Hawaii.